implicitly-awesome/exop/README.md

 ### Parameter checks

 A parameter options could have various checks.
-Here the list of checks available yet:
+Here the list of available checks:

 - `type`
 - `required`